Precision Insert Molding

 • PP

-PP Polypropylene (PP) is a well-balanced thermoplastic characterized by lightweight material, excellent chemical resistance, and good flexibility.
+Polypropylene (PP) is a well-balanced thermoplastic characterized by lightweight material, excellent chemical resistance, and good flexibility.
 Owing to these properties, it finds wide application in fields such as packaging, household appliances, automotive, daily necessities, and medical devices.

 PP injection molding plastic material — durable, chemical-resistant polypropylene for precision-molded components.